gorbash1370/gorbash1370/README.md

 [humble-bundle-book-info](https://github.com/gorbash1370/humble-bundle-book-info) | Script does a little web-scraping via Google Books API & Bing Search API to automate researching individual titles in Humble Book Bundles, just using the HB webpage url.
 All the gathered information is output to nicely formatted text files.
 See [/HumbleBundleBooks](https://github.com/gorbash1370/humble-bundle-book-info/tree/main/HumbleBundleBooks) for sample outputs.

+[security-now-files](https://github.com/gorbash1370/security-now-files) | Automated fetch of transcripts & shownotes for the fantastic [Security Now](https://twit.tv/shows/security-now) podcast.
+Includes options for downloading just the latest episode, a specific range of episodes or the whole back-catalogue (in server-respectful fashion, of course!) and the ability to select target file formats (pdf, txt or htm).

 _More Coming Soon!_

 <img src="emojis/cattyping.gif" width="75" height="75">